Ebrahim Raisi 2017 presidential campaign: Branding

-It focuses on presenting him as a symbol of Mohammad Beheshti, Iran's chief justice assassinated in 1981.
-His campaign portrays him as "man of the people"; when Mashhad was hit by an earthquake in early April, he cancelled his meeting in Tehran and said "it is necessary to be with the religious people of this land".
+Raisi's campaign focused on presenting him as a symbol of Mohammad Beheshti, Iran's chief justice assassinated in 1981.
+His campaign portrayed him as "man of the people"; when Mashhad was hit by an earthquake in early April, he cancelled his meeting in Tehran and said "it is necessary to be with the religious people of this land".

-Raisi has publicized pictures of his visits to poverty-stricken areas in remote villages, and opening an apartment complex for the families of Afghan fighters killed in Syrian civil war.
+Raisi publicized pictures of his visits to poverty-stricken areas in remote villages, and opening an apartment complex for the families of Afghan fighters killed in Syrian civil war.

 On 17 April 2017, Raisi wrote an open letter to Hassan Rouhani, recommending him to "observe moral codes".
-Raisi's campaign symbol is "National identity card".
+Raisi's campaign symbol was the "National identity card".
 On 15 May 2017, conservative candidate Mohammad Bagher Ghalibaf withdrew his candidacy in favor of Raisi.
-It is speculation that Ghalibaf will be Raisi's first vice president if he gets elected.
+It was speculated that Ghalibaf would be Raisi's first vice president if he got elected.
 They also joined in a campaign rally in Tehran with each other.

 Media coverage

-Iranian moderates and reformists have criticized Iran's state-run television, Islamic Republic of Iran Broadcasting (IRIB), for "excessively reporting" on Raisi.
-According to Etemaad newspaper, the television has been showing Raisi as the prayer Imam regularly in recent days.
-Raisi however wrote an open letter to IRIB head Abdulali Ali-Asgari, claiming it has 'biased advertisements' toward Rouhani because of coverage of his speeches as the President of Iran.
+Iranian moderates and reformists criticized Iran's state-run television, Islamic Republic of Iran Broadcasting (IRIB), for "excessively reporting" on Raisi.
+According to Etemaad newspaper, television broadcasts showed Raisi as the prayer Imam regularly throughout the campaign.
+Raisi however wrote an open letter to IRIB head Abdulali Ali-Asgari, claiming it broadcast 'biased advertisements' toward Rouhani because of coverage of his speeches as the President of Iran.